 A field experiment was carried out to investigate the effect of land configurations and stress management in Bt cotton hybrid (Gossypium hirsutum L.). under rainfed condition during kharif 2024-2025 at Central Farm,Vasantrao Naik Marathwada Krishi Vidyapeeth, Parbhani (M.S) India.

-It was observed that, the soil of the experimental site was clayey in texture.
-The chemical composition according to criteria laid by Subbiah and Asija (1956) indicate that, soil was low in available nitrogen 225 kg ha-1, low in available phosphorus 14.40 kg ha-1 and very high in potassium 475 kg ha-1.
-The soil was alkaline in reaction (pH 8.1) with an electrical conductivity of 0.302 dSm-1.
+The experimental site's soil was clayey in texture.
+According to Subbiah and Asija's (1956) criteria, the soil analysis revealed low levels of available nitrogen (225 kg ha-1) and phosphorus (14.40 kg ha-1), but high potassium levels (475 kg ha-1).
+The soil had an alkaline pH of 8.1 and an electrical conductivity of 0.302 dSm-1.
 Geographically Parbhani is situated at 190 16’ North latitude and 760 47’ East longitude and semi-arid climate.
 The weekly meteorological data pertaining to mean total rainfall, rainy days, maximum and minimum temperature, mean RH, mean evaporation (mm) and mean bright sunshine hours per day of corresponding weeks prevailed during crop growth was recorded from June to December 2024 at Agricultural Meteorological Observatory.
 V.N.M.K.V., Parbhani presented in Fig 1.
 Total rainfall received during the crop growth period was 869.7 mm.

 The experiment comprised of three land configurations in the main plot viz., sowing on Flat Bed (L1), sowing on the opening of ridges and furrow at 30 DAS (L2) and sowing on broad bed furrow (L3).
 Subplots consisted of three stress management practices viz.
 S1: water spray, S2: foliar spray of salicylic acid at 100 ppm at 5 Leaf Stage (35 DAS) and 50% flowering (55 DAS) and S3: foliar spray of potassium nitrate (KNO₃) 2% at flowering (55-60 DAS) and boll formation (75-80 DAS).
 The recommended cultural practices and plant protection measures were taken.